-This recipe makes use of tomato sauce and fresh seasonings.
-Broiling your calamari with just a dab of olive oil keeps it delicious while also low on the saturated fat front.
+This recipe makes use of lemon juice and fresh seasonings.
+Broiling your calamari with just a dab of olive oil keeps it delicious while also low on saturated fat.

 Is this a dream?
 Foodies with gluten intolerances will love this recipe for happy hour favorite calamari.
 Baking, rather than frying, keeps it heart-healthy, and the breadcrumbs are gluten-free.
 Get the recipe!

 Want the feel and appearance of fried calamari without all of the unhealthy fat?
 This alternative to traditional fried calamari incorporates Panko breadcrumbs into the crust.
 Then the squid is baked, which is a healthier cooking method than frying.

 Roast the squid and spice it up with paprika or Middle Eastern spices like za’atar!
 The squid will expand and puff up as they cook, resulting in calamari that’s both juicy and chewy.
 Get the recipe!